List of music considered the worst: 1970s–1980s

-This single from the band's studio album Knee Deep in the Hoopla is often cited as the worst song of all time.
+This lead single from the band's debut studio album, Knee Deep in the Hoopla, is often cited as the worst song of all time.
 It was ranked number one on Blender magazine's list of the worst songs of all time (with Craig Marks deeming it "a real reflection of what practically killed rock music in the '80s") and Rolling Stones list "The 10 Worst Songs of the 1980s".
 It has also been called the worst song of all time by GQ and The A.V.
 Club, and named one of the worst songs of all time in a readers' poll in the New York Post.
 The group's co-lead singer Grace Slick has called it "the worst song ever" and "awful".